A blood-based triage tool to support colorectal cancer assessment in symptomatic patients.

 Disclaimer

-ColoSTAT® is a blood-based in-vitro diagnostic aid used for the triage of colorectal cancer (CRC).
-It is not diagnostic and needs professional interpretation.
-ColoSTAT® is not a replacement for diagnostic colonoscopy, or for surveillance colonoscopy in high-risk individuals.
+ColoSTAT® is a blood-based in-vitro diagnostic aid used for the triage of colorectal cancer (CRC) in those aged 45–84 with symptoms suggestive of a potential CRC diagnosis.
+ColoSTAT® is not diagnostic and requires professional interpretation.
+ColoSTAT® is not a replacement for diagnostic colonoscopy or for surveillance colonoscopy in high-risk individuals.

 For Gastroenterologists & Specialists